-Kim Kardashian West’s weight loss earlier this year was pretty incredible.
-The star lost almost 70 pounds between December 2015 (which marked the birth of her second child, Saint) and July 2016.
+Kim Kardashian West’s post-baby weight loss was pretty incredible.
+The star shed almost 70 pounds between December 2015 (which marked the birth of her second child, Saint) and July 2016.
 When you think of the total amount, it’s jaw-dropping, but break that number down, and it works out at around two pounds per week, which is actually a pretty healthy rate.

 So how did she do it?
 Rather than look to a newfangled diet, Kim went retro and did the Atkins diet.
 Yep, that low-carb regimen that was all the rage back in the ’90s.
 So why Atkins?
 Well, she knows it works for her, having adopted the diet back when she was in college to lose the “freshman 15” she put on.
 Half the battle with weight loss is knowing what’s going to work for you.
 While we all know that eating fewer calories than we burn will have us dropping those pounds, various diets may be easier or harder to follow for us, depending on our personalities (and our food cravings).

 Want to give the Atkins diet a try?
-Keep reading for everything you need to know about how Kim Kardashian West’s weight-loss diet of choice.
+Here's everything you need to know about Kim Kardashian West’s weight-loss diet of choice.

 How It Works